Visiting Westminster Abbey

 Hours, Tickets, and Security

 As Westminster Abbey is an active church, opening hours and entrance fees differ depending on whether you are visiting as a tourist or a worshiper.
 Tourists must pay a fee to enter, whilst worshippers may always visit for free!

-Full access to Westminster Abbey is free with the purchase of the London Pass.
-There are also other combo tickets offered by bus companies that will provide you discounts.
-Read our full post that compares the various tourist attraction discount passes.
+There are also other combo tickets offered by bus companies that will provide you with discounts.

 - Weekdays: 9:30 – 15:30 (Please note that these times are subject to change)